jillxoreilly/StatsCourseBook_sandbox/_sources/regression2_concepts.md

 at the fire and $y$ = cost of damages due to the fire.
 The correlation between $x$ and $y$ is positive.

+* Does this mean that having more firefighters at a fire causes the damage to be worse?
+Can you identify a third variable that could be a common cause of $x$ and $y$?

 ```{admonition} Click to reveal answer
 :class: dropdown
 No!
 Without as many firefighters, the damage could potentially be even